Data-driven Characterization of Near-Surface Velocity in the San Francisco Bay Area: A Stationary and Spatially Varying Approach: Regression Results

-Determining the appropriate conditions for terminating the sedimentary layers and transitioning to the community velocity model has been an ongoing challenge in previous studies.
-In this work, attempts to identify a specific depth or shear-wave velocity at which the empirical profiles and the SFBA model converge, thereby defining the termination conditions, have been unsuccessful (Figures S9 and S10 in the electronic supplement).
+Determining the appropriate conditions for transitioning from the sediment velocity models to the underlying basement rock models, in this case, the USGS SFBA community velocity model, has been an ongoing challenge in previous studies.
+For example, \citet{ely2010VS30} prescribed a fixed depth where the two models connected seamlessly; \citet{Shi2018}, on the other hand, prescribed an upper limit of $V_{S30}$ applicability on their SVM, beyond which the community velocity model was valid, allowing for impedance contrasts to form at the interface.
+In this work, attempts to identify a specific depth or a shear-wave velocity at which the empirical data and the SFBA model converged were unsuccessful (Figures S9 and S10 in the electronic supplement).

-As a result, it is recommended to follow the sedimentary velocity model until a shear-wave velocity of $1000$ m/sec is reached or until the rock layer underlying the basin is encountered.
+For this reason, we recommend following the sedimentary velocity model until a shear-wave velocity of $1000$ m/sec is reached or until the rock layer underlying the basin is encountered.
 To prevent any negative impedance contrast--where the $V_S$ of the shallow layers exceeds that of the underlying layers--the maximum $V_S$ value between the SVM and USGS SFBA models should be adopted.
-Below these thresholds, the USGS SFBA model should be applied.
+Beyond these thresholds, the USGS SFBA model should be applied.